svnesbo/canola/README.md

 Unfortunately the compile scripts in the UVVM framework expects the VIPs to be located in the UVVM directory, so I was not able to add the Community VIPs as a submodule in a reasonable manner.
 Instead, copy the bitvis_vip_wishbone_BETA directory from the Community VIP to the extern/UVVM directory, and rename it bitvis_vip_wishbone.

+The .v files for the CAN controller from opencores.org should be placed in extern/can_controller/.

+You also have to uncomment this line `// `define   CAN_WISHBONE_IF` in can_defines.v to enable the wishbone interface to the CAN controller.

 ### Simulation logs